 There are many PSV/PRVs that are connected to the flare header.
 It is always a better practice to consider all the PSV systems in a single system along with the flare header to get proper boundary conditions for all PSV/PRV systems.
-The reaction force for those PSV/PRV’s needs to be collected/calculated beforehand.
+The reaction force for those PSV/PRVs needs to be collected/calculated beforehand.
 It is preferable to add Rest+Guide+Line Stop in the PSV outlet line and Hold down +Guide in the PSV inlet line.
-Reaction force to be added considering one PSV/PRV is popping up and the other is not popping.
+The reaction force is to be added considering one PSV/PRV is popping up and the other is not popping.

 Piping shall be evaluated for sufficient flexibility.
 If necessary expansion loops shall be provided.
-Expansion joints to be avoided.
+Expansion joints are to be avoided.
 Flare piping loops are planned in a horizontal plane (2D loops) in order to ensure pipe slope/free draining requirements.
 However, the number of loops should be minimized as much as possible.

 - Flare line routing and supporting are to be planned in such a way that forces and moments on flare knock-out drum nozzle connections are minimized.

-- Sometimes Flare line may consist of two-phase flow.
+- Sometimes Flare line may consist of a two-phase flow.
 So Vibration/Acoustic analysis (AIV) is required to be performed and supporting to be strengthened.

 Flare Stack and Knock Out Drum Nozzle Loads

 Knock-out drums are normal horizontal vessels and normally have high allowable nozzle load values.
 So there is no difficulty in qualifying these nozzles.
-But, Stack has fewer nozzle allowable loads.
+But, Stack has low magnitude nozzle allowable loads.
 So pipe routing has to be sufficiently flexible to reduce the nozzle loads.
-Consult with Stack vendor at the initial stage and collect the allowable load values early to avoid major design changes at a later stage.
+Consult with the flare stack vendor at the initial stage and collect the allowable load values early to avoid major design changes at a later stage.

 Few related articles for you.